wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Log in to your Wavefront instance as a Super Admin user.
 2. Click **Browse > Proxies**.

-   For each proxy the **Ingestion Policies** column shows a list of policies.
+   For each proxy, the **Ingestion Policies** column shows a list of policies.

    If the proxy belongs to many policies, hover over the three horizontal dots and you'll see the rest of the ingestion policies in a tooltip.